AtanasovAtanas/interactive-content/EN/04-Data-Types/02-Data-Types.md

 int PersonAge = 41;       //wrong
 int foo = 2;              //wrong
 ```
-The variable's name should explain it's purpose.
+The variable's name should explain its purpose.

 Before naming a variable, ask yourself: **What does this variable contain?**
 [/slide]